Climbing To Island Peak

 Pasang Lhamu rural municipality permit:

 Khumbu Pasang Lhamu rural municipality is the local government of the Khumbu region that issues the Pasang Lhamu rural municipality permit.
-Climbers need to obtain a license for Island peak climbing.
+Climbers need to obtain a license for Island Peak climbing.
 Boundless Adventure manages this permit on behalf of climbers.

 Peak Climbing Permit: